Our Leadership

 Ms. Clemetson holds a Bachelor’s Degree in Psychology with an emphasis on human resources from the University of Wyoming.
 She serves on the Campco Federal Credit Union Board of Directors.
 She has also served as a Board member for the Yes House Foundation and Energy Capital Economic Development.
 Clemetson is responsible for the development and execution of human resource strategy in support of the overall business plan and strategic direction of NTEC.

-• Ms. Clemetson began work for predecessor companies Kennecott Energy, Rio Tinto Energy America, and Cloud Peak Energy in November 2001 (prior to the formation of NTEC)
+• Ms. Clemetson began work for predecessor companies Kennecott Energy, Rio Tinto Energy America, and Cloud Peak Energy in November 2001 (prior to the formation of NTEC).

-• Ms. Clemetson worked at the company’s Antelope and Cordero Rojo Mines before being promoted to the Human Resources Director Field Operations role in September 2009
+• Ms. Clemetson worked at the company’s Antelope and Cordero Rojo Mines before being promoted to the Human Resources Director Field Operations role in September 2009.

 Ms. Flowers is an experienced energy utility executive with 30+ years leading various operating, design and construction functions associated with coal, gas, solar, and wind generating technologies.
 Prior to joining NTEC, she led an energy executive consulting service company facilitating complex energy deals, operating asset valuations, and strategic partnerships.